15 Different Types of Rakes for Domestic Use

 The obvious advantage is that it allows you to quickly fill up the waste bin or compost bin without having to use two separate tools for raking and removing leaves.

-12. Berry Rake
+12. Roof Rake

-A roof rake is designed to reach roofs or other off-the-ground surfaces, to remove snow or other unwanted items or debris by simply scraping it down.
+A roof rake is designed to reach roofs or other off-the-ground surfaces to remove snow or other unwanted items or debris by simply scraping it down.

 Roof rakes are typically lightweight as they often need to be held over the head, and they come with extendable handles to be able to reach as far as possible onto the roof.